Isabella Bryld Obaze: International career

 Obaze was born in Denmark and is of Nigerian descent.
-She is a youth international for Denmark.
-She participated at the 2019 UEFA Under-17 European Championship in Bulgaria.
+She was a youth international for Denmark, participating in the 2019 UEFA Under-17 European Championship in Bulgaria.
 Obaze most recently played for the Denmark national under-19 team at the 2020 La Manga Tournament.
+She first played for the senior Denmark team in a friendly against Italy on 16 February 2022 and appeared in four UEFA Women's Nation's League games in fall 2023 as well as being called up for games in the summer and fall of 2025.